mithril-security/blindai/docs/docs/main-concepts/tls.md

-# Securely communicating with blindAI
+# Securely communicating with BlindAI

 ## Https certificate

-The `host_server.pem` file is the https certificate for the attestation server.
+The `host_server.pem` file is the HTTPS certificate for the attestation server.
 This is used to securely communicate with the untrusted attestation server, which is used to get the SGX attestation.
 In production, you should generate this yourself.

 ## Inject your own TLS Certificate to BlindAI

-The Docker image ships with a TLS certifcate by default.
+The Docker image ships with a TLS certificate by default.
 However, its private key is directly embedded in the public Docker hub image, therefore **it is not secure**, and should be replaced in production.

 To generate a new self-signed TLS certificate, you can run